About the Chancellor

 Chancellor Ray Wallace assumed his role at Indiana University Southeast on July 1, 2014.
-He was born in Northern Ireland, came to the US to attend Eastern Illinois University on an athletics scholarship, and, after completing his undergraduate and Master of Arts degree there, he went on to attain his Doctor of Arts degree in English at Illinois State University.
+He was born in Northern Ireland, came to the US to attend Eastern Illinois Universityin 1978, and, after completing his undergraduate and Master of Arts degree there, he went on to attain his Doctor of Arts degree in English at Illinois State University in 1985.

 Before coming to IU Southeast, he held faculty/administrative positions at the University of Hawaii at Hilo, the University of Tennessee-Knoxville, Kennesaw State University, Northwestern State University of Louisiana, Troy University, Clayton State University, and the University of Arkansas-Fort Smith.
 Wallace served in several administrative roles which prepared him well for leadership of the IU-Southeast campus: as a Provost and Senior Vice Chancellor, two Deanships of Arts and Sciences Colleges, a Directorship of a state’s designated Honors College in the liberal arts and sciences, a Division Head, a Director of Writing, and as a University Writing Center Director.
 In addition to numerous academic articles/book chapters and national and international conference presentations, Wallace has published five books, including two award-winning volumes on the teaching of writing.
 His post-doctoral work includes a Fulbright-Hayes funded research project to South Africa, work at Harvard in the Management and Leadership in Higher Education Program, and a Japan Foundation-funded research tour of Japanese universities and high schools.

-Dr. Wallace is a proud naturalized US citizen, a former international athlete (having represented Northern Ireland in track and field for five years), and an award-winning nature and travel photographer.
-Chancellor Wallace is married to Susan and they have one son, Reed, a daughter-in-law, Jill, and two grandsons, Noah and Zachary, who live in Virginia Beach, Virginia.
-They also have a cool dog, Seamus, (named after the Nobel-prize winning Irish poet Seamus Heaney).
-In his free time, Dr. Wallace likes to photograph the outdoors, read good detective fiction, attend cultural and sporting events on campus and beyond, and explore the back roads of southern Indiana and Kentucky.
+Dr. Wallace is a proud naturalized US citizen and, in his limited spare time, an award-winning nature and travel photographer.
+Chancellor Wallace is married to Susan and they have one son, Reed, a daughter-in-law, Jill, and two grandsons, Noah and Zachary, who live in North Carolina.
+They also have a cool dog, Seamus, named after the Nobel-prize winning Irish poet Seamus Heaney.